JIdayyy/wildify-api/README.md

 🚧 WORK IN PROGRESS

-Thx to BazEso !
-(Github: https://github.com/Karnak19 )
+# Thx to BazEso ! ( Github: https://github.com/Karnak19 🧪 )

-#This is a simple API to manage songs.
+- This is a simple API to manage songs.

-#Objects are sent to MINIO.
+- Objects are sent to MINIO.

 I'll write the documentation later.
 But for now, you can use the following endpoints: